Neonatal & Infantile Encephalopathies

 | Prognosis | Extremely poor; high mortality | Catastrophic; ~50% die within weeks/months |

 STXBP1 (Munc18-1) is the most common single-gene cause of Ohtahara syndrome.
 It disrupts synaptic vesicle docking.
-Levetiracetam may have a preferential role because it acts on SV2A in the same presynaptic pathway.
+Levetiracetam is hypothesized to have a mechanistic rationale (acts on SV2A in the same presynaptic pathway) but is not yet proven as preferred therapy; broad-spectrum ASMs are standard.

 West Syndrome / Infantile Epileptic Spasms Syndrome